schemathesis/schemathesis/README.rst

 Explicit examples
 ~~~~~~~~~~~~~~~~~

-If the schema contains parameters examples, then they will be additionally included in the generated cases.
+If the schema contains parameter examples, then they will be additionally included in the generated cases.
 Schemathesis supports the use of both OpenAPI ``example`` and ``examples`` (more information available in the `OpenAPI documentation <https://swagger.io/docs/specification/adding-examples/>`_).
 Note that ``examples`` were added in OpenAPI 3, but Schemathesis supports this feature for OpenAPI 2 using ``x-examples``.